kampffrosch94/froql/README.md

 This dynamic behavior relaxes both the requirements and the guarantees of Rust's typesystem.

 ## froql has
-- fast compile times
+- Fast compile times
-- first class relation support
+- First class relation support
-- an ergonomic DSL for creating queries
+- An ergonomic DSL for creating queries
-- queries that double as normal rust iterators
+- Queries that double as normal rust iterators
-- components that don't need to implement a trait (thus letting you use library types as is)
+- Components that don't need to implement a trait (thus letting you use library types as is)

 ## froql doesn't have
-- systems, observers or a scheduler
+- Systems, observers or a scheduler
-- multithreading support
+- Multithreading support
-- a codebase free of unsafe
+- A codebase free of unsafe

 ## Example